dimsav/laravel-translatable/readme.md

   // to use CountryTrans instead of CountryTranslation 'translatable_suffix' => 'Trans',

-  // Override the default 'locale key' field
+  // Override the default 'locale' field name
-  // to use language_id instead of locale 'translatable_locale_key' => 'language_id'
+  // to use a custom name instead of locale 'translatable_locale_key' => 'custom_locale'

 );
 ```